CoNarrative/framework-x/site/src/content/intro.md

 ```

-# Motivations
+# Comparison to Redux

 We used Redux from the time it was released.
-We thought it was well
+We thought it was well designed:
-designed:

 - Separate model and view
 - Immutable state transformations on a single state value
-- Clear place for business logic that can be expressed with ordinary
-  functions with `react-redux`
+- Clear place for business logic that can be expressed with ordinary functions with `react-redux`
 - Derived state calculated simply and efficiently with `reselect`
-- Messaging pattern that decouples what happens in our application from
+- Messaging to decouple what happens in our application from the way its effects are represented in a
-  the way its effects are represented in a Javascript object
+  Javascript object
 - Message types/names that described the system we were building, what
   the app does